 We’d love to hear from you.
 Please send any questions, comments, or suggestions about the U.S. Climate Resilience Toolkit to firstname.lastname@example.org.
 Expect a reply within one week.

-In its initial phase, the site is focused on providing information and tools provided by U.S. federal science agencies.
-Interagency teams were formed to help set the Toolkit’s scope and provide content in these topic areas: Arctic, Coasts, Ecosystems, Energy, Food, Health, Marine, Transportation, Tribal Nations, and Water.
+The site is focused on providing information and tools provided by U.S. federal science agencies.
+Interagency teams were formed to help set the Toolkit’s scope and provide content in these topic areas: Built Environment, Coasts, Ecosystems, Energy, Food, Health, Marine, Transportation, Tribal Nations, and Water.
 If you work for a federal science agency and would like to contribute content in one or more of these areas, then please let us know.

 Eventually, we plan to widen our scope to also include information, tools, case studies, and reports from state, local, and tribal governments.
 If you work at one or more of these levels of government and would like to contribute content, then please let us know.